 As a psychotherapist, One of the most common complaints I hear from my tween and teen clients is that their parents always focus on what they are doing wrong and never recognize all they do right.
-As a mom, I have even heard this from my own kids.
-While in some rare cases parents really can be too critical of their adolescents, far more often one of two things are happening, and often it’s actually both.
+For parents, their is a thin line between criticizing your teen and getting them to do the things that need to get done.

 One of the primary things driving kids’ beliefs that parents only see what they do wrong stems from our desire to help them.
 That desire translates into a never-ending flow of constructive criticism.